Llangattock Vibon Avel – St Cadoc’s Church

 Architecture

-Currently, the church consists of a three-bay nave with a northern aisle, a three-bay chancel with a small transept on the south side and a porch for a priest in the eastern corner.
-A tower is added to the south-western side of the nave, the only sure element of the building that dates back to the Middle Ages, although the nave and chancel may also contain original elements.
-The tower was built on a square plan, it houses a porch in the ground floor and is topped with a hip roof.
+The church currently consists of a three-bay nave with a northern aisle, a three-bay chancel with a sacristy on the northern side and a chapel on the southern side, preceded by a small porch in the eastern corner.
+A tower to the south-western side of the nave is the only element of the building that has retained a significant part of the walls from the medieval period, although the nave and chancel may also contain original elements.
+The tower was built on a square plan, houses a porch in the ground floor and is topped with a modern roof over the rebuilt crown of the walls.
+The windows in the tower were transformed in the 16th/17th century and in the 19th century, but the original entrance portal has been preserved.

 show this monument on map